lis-epfl/jobrisk/ReadME.md

 How to compete with robots: calculating the automation risk of human jobs and searching for resilient alternatives

-by Fabrizio Colella, Dario Floreano, Rafael Lalive, Nicola Nosengo and Antonio Paolillo
+by Fabrizio Colella, Dario Floreano, Rafael Lalive, Nicola Nosengo and Antonio Paolillo.

 Here a description of the current folders.